tableau/hyper-db/website/docs/sql/datatype/array.md

 Arrays can be built from all [atomic types](./index.md) available in Hyper.

 Part of an array's element type is its nullability.
-For example, `array(smallint)` is a different array type than `array(smallint not null)`.
+For example, `array(smallint)` is different from `array(smallint not null)`.
-Note that this is independent of the array's overall nullability.
+Note that this is independent of the nullability of the array itself.
 The following four options all represent different types in Hyper:

 |Type|array nullable?|elements nullable?| possible values|